943 words

 The Question Every Community Member Should Ask#

-So when Amazon cuts the person who built the AWS Community Builders program — the program I’m part of — I don’t get to look away.
+So when Amazon cuts the person who built the AWS Community Builders program, the program I’m part of, I don’t get to look away.
 This is my world.

-And here’s the honest question:
+And the honest question is this:

 If community programs can’t prove ROI, what protects them during the next round of cuts?